 ISOs are commonly held to be by-word for quality in business.
 Covering a vast range of management processes or approaches, ISO standards are held by millions of businesses worldwide, demonstrating holders’ capabilities, compliance and culture.

-What are ISO standards?ISOs were developed by the International Organisation for Standardisation (IOS), with the intention of defining and sharing standard approaches and best practice across all industries.
+ISOs were developed by the International Organisation for Standardisation (IOS), with the intention of defining and sharing standard approaches and best practices across all industries.
 While they began by standardising things like weights and measures, they have expanded over the years to cover everything from manufacturing processes to digital networks.

 ISO standards were developed to “address shared challenges”.
 While many consumers may not even be aware of their existence, they give people confidence that the products and services they use are being developed or delivered safely, reliably and to a good standard.

 The benefits of ISO standards are far-reaching for holders.
 There are legal benefits to operating safely and compliantly, operational benefits from productivity and quality, as well as commercial and reputational benefits.
 The advantages include:

-How many ISO standards are there?There are 23,992 ISO standards, covering every aspect of our lives.
+There are 23,992 ISO standards, covering every aspect of our lives.
 And this number will continue to grow as new challenges are discovered and new processes developed.
 When we consider ISO standards for manufacturing, there are four main ‘families’ of standards:

 The ISO 9000 Family covers quality management, helping holders to define and improve the quality of their products or services.
 ISO 9001 is the standard itself – the certification which businesses can secure.
 ISO’s website explains: “The ISO 9001 standard sets out the criteria for a quality management system and is the only standard in the family that can be certified to.”

-What are the ISO standards for manufacturing?With almost 24,000 ISO standards available, some are more relevant or valuable to certain sectors and industries.
+With almost 24,000 ISO standards available, some are more relevant or valuable to certain sectors and industries.
 For the manufacturing sector, the following ISOs are widely used: